Loyalty should be rewarded

 Positive customer experiences go a long way towards driving loyalty.
 The more value they feel that they have gotten from the transaction, the more likely they will regard the experience as a positive one.
 Let’s not kid ourselves… In a competitive climate, we need to try and ensure that all of our customer experiences are positive.
 According to Forbes, almost 80% of online customers will turn to a competing brand if they experience poor customer service in the first week.
 Implementing a loyalty program goes a long way towards keeping the customer experience positive and ensuring that they walk away from the transaction (whether physical or digital) feeling that they have gotten great value from you.

-They can be used to incentivize desired consumer behaviours
+They can be used to incentivise desired consumer behaviours

 Let’s say you have a product in your inventory that’s flagging in sales.
 If you have access to your loyalty program members via email shoots or push notifications, you can use these to alert them to an exclusive promotion offering them a special discount on your ailing product.
 Not only are you offering them (for example) 20% off the unit price, you’re also giving them 100% extra value.
 While you might take a small hit on your profit margin, you’ve cleared the shelves of a product that was hitherto gathering dust and freeing up some essential liquidity.